projectcalico/calico/maintenance/troubleshoot/troubleshoot-ebpf.md

 The parts of the log are explained below:

-* `<...>-84582` gives an indication about what program (or kernel process) was handing the packet.
+* `<...>-84582` gives an indication about what program (or kernel process) was handling the packet.
 For packets that are being sent, this is usually the name and PID of the program that is actually sending the packet.
-For packets that are received, it is typically a kernel process or an unrelated program that happend to trigger the processing.
+For packets that are received, it is typically a kernel process, or an unrelated program that happens to trigger the processing.

 * `6851.690474` is the log timestamp.

 * `ens192---E` is the {{site.prodname}} log tag.
-For programs attached to interfaces, the first part contains the first few characters of the itnerface name.
+For programs attached to interfaces, the first part contains the first few characters of the interface name.
 The suffix is either `-I` or `-E` indicating "Ingress" or "Egress".
   "Ingress" and "Egress" have the same meaning as for policy:

     * A workload ingress program is executed on the path from the host network namespace to the workload.